 |Early influencer(s)||William J. Seymour (1870-1922), Agnes Ozman (1870-1937), Charles Parham (1873-1939)||William F. Bryant was influential (1863-1949) as was Ambrose J. Tomlinson (1865-1943)|

 |Significant writing outside the Bible||Pentecostalism doesn’t have any literature that is unique to its tradition that is of great significance to the establishment and definition of the movement.
 It generally values the classic literary works of Protestantism.||The Church of God Evangel newsletter|

-*The doctrine of perfectionism states that Christians can become sinless in this lifetime.
-Historic Christianity teaches that all Christians can and should grow in holiness throughout their life, but sinless perfection is only finalized at death.
+The doctrine of perfectionism states that Christians can become sinless in this lifetime.
+However, historic Christianity teaches that all Christians can and should grow in holiness throughout their life, but sinless perfection is only finalized at death.

 Pentecostalism and Church of God Beliefs: Similarities and Differences

-As Protestant Pentecostal denominations, Pentecostal churches and Church of God churches have much more in common than they have differences.
+As Protestant Pentecostal denominations, Pentecostal churches and Church of God churches have much more in common than differences.

-However, historically, some people believed that their differences were important enough to divide over and start new churches in order to emphasize certain beliefs and practices, even if they were secondary in importance.
+However, historically, some people believed their differences were important enough to divide over and start new churches to emphasize certain beliefs and practices, even if they were secondary in importance.
 (Also see the full article Do Pentecostals Believe Jesus Is God?)

 |BELIEFS||Pentecostalism||Church of God|